Reconstruction theorem for complex polynomials: Introduction

 where \end{theorem}

-\begin{remark} Note that in Theorem \ref{thmtak1} and Theorem \ref{thmtak2}, Takens used a word generic to denote an open and dense set.
-In the Theorem \ref{thm6} and throughout this paper a generic means a countable intersection of open an dense sets \end{remark}

-The constants $M$ and $N$ in the Theorem \ref{thm6} can be chosen to depend only on the degree of a polynomial, but their numerical values are yet to be determined.
-One may ask if there exist an upper bound for $M$, $N$ which is independent of the degree of a polynomial.
+By {\it generic} we always mean a countable intersection of open dense sets.
+One may ask if there exist an upper bound for $M$, $N$ which is independent of the polynomial.
 If we would consider all polynomials, then the answer would obviously be negative.
 On the other hand there might exist an upper bound which works for a generic polynomial.
 If such a bound exists, it would be very interesting to find the lowest possible upper bound.